appacademy/prep-work/App-Academy-prep-work.md

   knowledge.

 * Peter Cooper's [Beginning Ruby](http://beginningruby.org/) Ch 1-9,
-  12, 15 (optional), Appendix B. Light on exercises, but more in depth expositions than the average Ruby primer.
+  12, Appendix B. Light on exercises, but more in depth expositions than the average Ruby primer.
 After finishing the assigned sections from this book, you should be ready to start the Test First Ruby + EventManager exercises above.